 Q: My cookies turned out dry and crumbly.
 What went wrong?

-A: Overbaking or too much flour can dry out cookies—measure flour by spooning into your cup, and remove cookies when edges are set but centers still look slightly underdone.
+A: Likely overbaking or too much flour.
+Spoon and level your flour instead of scooping straight from the bag, and pull the cookies when edges are set but centers still look slightly soft.

 Q: How can I make these dairy-free?